-\textit{Wormhole picture.-} The new QMC method also gives a new insight to understand the relationship between energy spectrum and entanglement spectrum.
-In the replica manifold as shown in Fig.\ref{fig-lattice} (a) and (b), the trace of environment actually connects the upper and lower edge of replica as a periodic boundary condition (PBC) in imaginary-time direction.
-Thus it can provide a convenient way for woldlines near entangled edge to get to the upper edge from the lower edge very fast, dubbed as wormhole picture.
-It make worldlines near entangled edge avoid crossing the bulk of replica with huge cost as worldlines in the depth of bulk.
+The new QMC method also gives a insight into the relationship between the energy spectrum and entanglement spectrum.
+In the replica manifold as shown in Figs.\ref{fig-lattice} (a) and (b), the trace of the environment actually connects the upper and lower edge of the replica as a periodic boundary condition in the imaginary-time direction.
+Thus it can provide a convenient way for woldlines near entangled edge to get to the upper edge from the lower edge very fast, dubbed as wormhole picture [here, 'wormhole' refers specifically to a path connecting different replicas in the extended spacetime of the replica trick, as shown in Fig.\ref{fig-lattice}(b)].
+In the wormhole picture, worldlines can jump to the next replica via the virtual path in the trace of environment (dashed line as shown in in Fig.\ref{fig-lattice}(b)).
+It makes worldlines near the entangled edge avoid crossing the bulk of the replica, as crossing would entail a huge cost, just as it does for worldlines deep in the bulk.

-In the frame of path integral, the cost is roughly proportional to the product of time-length and Hamiltonian gap on this path $\overline{\mathcal{L}} \times \Delta(\overline{\mathcal{L}})$, where $\overline{\mathcal{L}}$ is the average path length of imaginary time and $\Delta(\overline{\mathcal{L}})$ is the average gap for this path.
-The smaller cost will lead the larger path weight which can give greater contribution to the low-lying ES.
-Because the time-length in one replica is equal to $\beta$ and the time-length around entangled edge can be treated as a constant $1$ due to the wormhole effect, the ratio between the bulk path and edge path is roughly $\beta:1$.
+In the frame of the path integral, the cost is roughly proportional to the product of time-length and Hamiltonian gap on this path $\overline{\mathcal{L}} \times \Delta(\overline{\mathcal{L}})$, where $\overline{\mathcal{L}}$ is the average path length of imaginary time and $\Delta(\overline{\mathcal{L}})$ is the average gap for this path.
+The smaller cost will lead to larger path weight which can give greater contribution to the low-lying ES.
+Because the time-length in one replica is equal to $\beta$ and the time length around the entangled edge can be treated as a constant $1$ due to the wormhole effect, the ratio between the bulk path and edge path is roughly $\beta:1$.

 When considering the path length and gap synthetically, the ratio of cost between bulk path and edge path can be estimated roughly as $\beta\Delta_b: \Delta_e$, where $\Delta_b$ is the bulk gap and $\Delta_e$ is the edge gap. $\beta$ should go to $\infty$ in the ground state which renders $\beta\Delta_b \gg \Delta_e$.
-Then the cost of edge path is much lower than the bulk path.
+Then the cost of the edge path is much lower than that of the bulk path.
 The edge mode will have a larger weight and contribute more information to the low-lying ES.
-Therefore, the entangled edge mode in EH is gapless as a virtual edge mode in the original Hamiltonian with open boundary condition, the Li-Haldane conjecture can be well explained via wormhole picture~\cite{zyan2021entanglement}.
+Therefore, the entangled edge mode in the EH is gapless as a virtual edge mode in the original Hamiltonian with open boundary condition; the Li-Haldane conjecture can be well explained via the wormhole picture~\cite{zyan2021entanglement}.